 Students who are summoned for jury duty may come to the Office of Student Affairs to request a letter stating their student status and request to have jury duty postponed.
 Allow 1-2 business days for the letter.
-There is no guarantee that students will have their jury duty postponed and being a student is not accepted as an automatic excuse.
+There is no guarantee that students will have their jury duty postponed and New York State no longer accepts being a student as an automatic excuse.
 If the court imposes service, the student must serve.
 Students should notify course directors/instructors should this occur.